GUY RAZ, HOST:

-DAVID FOLKENFLIK: At first stretch, the complaint from the left was that news organizations had ignored the Occupy Wall Streeters.
+DAVID FOLKENFLIK, BYLINE: At first stretch, the complaint from the left was that news organizations had ignored the Occupy Wall Streeters.
 But as they did swing their gaze, journalists weren't quite sure how to characterize what they saw.
 Was Occupy Wall Street a movement, political theater, an expression of anguish?

 Conservatives and liberals alternately attacked major news outlets for giving the protests gotten too much attention or too little, compared to the conservative Tea Party activists last year.
 NPR was not immune.